MESGUEN/projet-vlan-routage-wifi-radius/README.md

 The network is segmented into three VLANs:

-- VLAN 10 – Sale Departement: for standard users, with the SSID : sale and the key : key_sale.
+- VLAN 10 – Sale : for standard users, with the SSID : sale and the key : key_sale.

 - VLAN 20 – Direction : for executives, with the SSID : pa-direction and RADIUS with authentication.